 Operating profit in Latin America increased 3% in 2017 to \$1,162, while as a percentage of Net sales it decreased 110 bps to 29.9% of Net sales.
 This decrease in Operating profit as a percentage of Net sales was primarily due to an increase in Selling, general and administrative expenses (180 bps), partially offset by an increase in Gross profit (40 bps), both as a percentage of Net sales.
 This increase in Gross profit was mainly driven by cost savings from the Company's funding-the-growth initiatives (170 bps) and higher pricing, which were partially offset by higher raw and packaging material costs (260 bps).
-This increase in Selling, general and administrative expenses was due to increased advertising investment (120 bps) and higher overhead expenses (60 bps).
+This increase in Selling, general and administrative expenses (60 bps).